 Another Dirty South tip is Lewisham’s Jolly Farmers, a no frills boozer tucked onto the end of a terrace of shops on Lewisham High Street.
 But our local favourite, despite the lack of cask beer, is The Holly Tree – go for the football, stay for the live music, wake up in a skip.

-At Greenwich the Admiral Hardy in the market does a good job with big screens and great sightlines but it’s hard to look past the nocturnal vibe of Hardy’s Freehouse down the road, heading east.
+At Greenwich it’s hard to look past the nocturnal vibe of Hardy’s Freehouse, out east.
 In this windowless beauty, it’s always midnight, even for the early games, which is reassuring when you’re ordering your first pint before midday.

 The Anglesea Arms, on the earthier side of town, has BT and Sky and is doing a grand job of making an old rough-house boozer into something more palatable, without losing its local character.